OndrejSladky/kmercamel/README.md

 fmsi index -p ms-opt.msfa                                          # Create a k-mer index
 ```

+### Time and memory

+To compute masked superstrings from scratch usually takes about 0.2-1.0s / 1M k-mers, but depends on the exact dataset; in particular about 30min to compute masked superstrings for the human genome.
+The memory consumption on human genome is about 36 GB.
+Unless the provided unitigs/simplitigs are nearly isolated $k$-mers, it is faster to compute masked superstrings from unitigs/simplitigs.
+Computation from simplitigs is faster proportionally to the cummulative length of the representations.

 ## Detailed instructions

 Examples of computing masked superstrings (`compute` subcommand):